kuri-team/poios-app/README.md

 - The student and the tutor have the option to communicate 1-on-1 using video call.
 - The student and the tutor can share files to each other.
-- The student and the tutor have access to a real-time online “whiteboard”:
+- (Optional - can implement if we have time) The student and the tutor have access to a real-time online “whiteboard”:
     + They can both post virtual “post-it-notes”.
     + They can both draw on the board.
     + They can both put text boxes on the board.
     + They can both upload images and put them on the board.
     + They can both erase each other’s content on the board.
     + They can both “undo” and “redo” their operations on the board.

 - The study session between the student and the tutor must be 1-on-1 to ensure quality learning and reduce the risk of technology “hick-ups”, as mentioned in the proposal above.